Stuart Forster reviews the pantomime Aladdin at Newcastle’s Tyne Theatre and Opera House.

 “It’s great,” he said of returning to perform at the Tyne Theatre and Opera House.
 “I’ve been up here before, on tour with The Wizard of Oz a couple of times.
 I played the wizard.
 I knew that the theatre was lovely.
 Last year I was in Ipswich and this year I requested to come back to Newcastle.
 It’s a beautiful theatre.”

-Aladdin continues until Sunday 5 January 2020.
-Tickets are available via the Tyne Theatre and Opera House website, priced from £10.
-Family tickets cost from £63.
+Aladdin continued until Sunday 5 January 2020.
+Tickets for shows are available via the Tyne Theatre and Opera House website.

-Bobby Davro and Charlie Richmond will be performing in The Wizard of Oz, the Tyne Theatre and Opera House’s Easter Panto, on 11 and 12 April 2020.
-The 2020-21 Christmas panto will be Sleeping Beauty.
+Bobby Davro and Charlie Richmond will be performing in The Wizard of Oz, the Tyne Theatre and Opera House’s Easter Panto, on 3 and 4 April 2021.

 If you enjoyed this post why not sign up for the free Go Eat Do newsletter?
 It’s a hassle-free way of getting links to posts on a monthly basis.